peppermint25/Kursadarbs/README.md

+# This was code for a project I did for the university comparing LLMs for coding

 # Image upload website

 This is a project for an image upload website.
 The backend is made with Python and Flask.
 This uses a MongoDB backend